New Crop 2021

-For an age, we have been roasting Organic coffee.
+For an age, (in relative terms) we have been roasting Organic coffee.
 I am going to stick my neck out and say that Organic is going to be the future, before the end of mass consumption of everything.
-There is no point of making a sweeping generalisation, without making it a whopper!
+There is no point in making a sweeping generalisation, without making it a whopper!
 When you drink this coffee you can be sure the soil was clean, because we know the source.
 The likelihood of any residues being in the soil is minuscule as this area has been forest for millennia.
-This is the same coffee you can buy without the organic status, we just roast this with other organic coffees on Wednesdays.

 Champion: Tesfaye Bekele (Tesfaye is more than just a farmer)